PhobiaGH/Nails/README.md

     ./nails.sh

 That's it!
-Once the page has been scraped, all of the extracted data will be added to the Scraped folder.
+Once the page has been scraped, all of the extracted data will be added to a folder named as your systems current date and time in the Nails directory.